What Is Duchenne Muscular Dystrophy?

 - What kind of treatments are there?

-- How will they make him feel?
+- How will they make them feel?

 The oral corticosteroid deflazacort (Emflaza) was approved in 2017 to treat DMD, becoming the first FDA approval of any corticosteroid to treat the condition.
 Deflazacort has been found to help patients retain muscle strength as well as helping them maintain their ability to walk.
 Common side effects include puffiness, increased appetite and weight gain.